seznam/ima/README.md

 - [X] **Isomorphic** - application logic is first executed at the server-side, generates the page markup, and when the application logic is executed at the client-side it automatically binds to the server-generated markup and acts like a single-page application (or a multi-page application if the client does not support JavaScript).
 This allows for fast load times, out-of-the-box support for web crawlers and greater overall user experience (or UX for short).
 - [X] **React compatible** - IMA.js Views extend the React Component and are in tight cooperation with our Controllers.
 That means you can use the full magic of React v16 without loosing anything.
 - [X] **Production ready** - there's no need for additional setup or configuration.
-IMA.js uses evironment-specific configurations from the start.
+IMA.js uses environment-specific configurations from the start.
 - [X] **Battle tested** - IMA.js is used on various projects across Seznam.cz.
 Some of them pushing the limits of what a frontend application can do.

 ## Documentation